Whanod/distributor/docs/final_mock_RELEASE_STEPS.md

 Check `docs/create_s3_bucket.md`

-- [ ] Run sync command from local to s3 bucket replacing the mint
+- [x] Run sync command from local to s3 bucket replacing the mint

 `aws s3 sync ./kmno_trees s3://k8s.hubbleprotocol.io-kamino-distributor/$mint`

+- [x] Check in aws console that sync worked properly

 - [x] Update docker API configuration to use newly created s3 bucket to sync from

 - [x] Ensure the environemnt variables are updated for the helm chart in `api/helm/values.yaml`

-- [ ] Merge these changes to master to publish a new docker image to be used.
+- [x] Merge these changes to master to publish a new docker image to be used.
 Ensure pod is reset.

 #### Check API returns matching values for each of the address, based on the .csv, and proofs based on /kmno_trees